Great tips on

 Allow the pumpkin to cool and then slice off the rind.
 It will come off quite easily.

-Then put the flesh in a food processer and puree it.
+Then put the flesh in a food processor and puree it.
 Or you can mash it with a potato masher.

-steamed pumpkin I use freshly ground flour (I grind it in my grain mill) and coconut oil mixed with butter to make my pie crust.
+Healthy pumpkin pie recipes call for a healthy crust.
+I use freshly ground flour (I grind it in my grain mill and coconut oil mixed with butter to make my pie crust.
 I'm sort of hoping the freshly ground grains and healthier oil will compensate for the fact that I'm eating pie.

 Here are the ingredients: